SpringTree/pg-tables-to-jsonschema/README.md

 DISCLAIMER: I wrote this module to fit my specific project needs.
 I may have missed a few column types.
 Also complex types like arrays and geo-spatial data have not been added.
 Feel free to fork or add pull requests for anything you are missing

+UPDATE: I've now released version 1.0.0 which doesn't break previous APIs and features but is a pretty big refactor.
+Switched to pg-structure and typescript and now supporting config based conversion.

 ## Command-line usage

 ```javascript